Graduate Certificate in Quantum Science & Technology

 • NSME510 - Chemistry and Physics at the Nanoscale

-• Another grad elective may be substituted with QPAQT academic advisor approval.
+• Another grad elective may be substituted with program academic advisor approval.

-5. Participate in Faculty-guided research with one of the QPAQT faculty and earn three 650 Research or 551 Problems credits culminating in a successful Capstone presentation.
+5. Participate in Faculty-guided research with a program-affiliated UNM faculty member and earn three 650 Research or 551 Problems credits, culminating in a successful Capstone presentation delivered in the Quantum Photonics Seminar.